Summer Camp Pomo Video

 If nature is calling you, stop by the Ecology center.
-We offer 10 merit badges: Reptile Study, Soil and Water Conservation, Environmental Science, Nature, Astronomy, Forestry, Weather, Fish and Wildlife, Geology, and Mammal Study.
+We offer 8 merit badges: Soil and Water Conservation, Environmental Science, Nature, Astronomy, Fish and Wildlife Management, Insect Study, Plant Science and Mammal Study.
 Mount Lemmon offers the best views of the sky above art show of shooting stars nightly.
 Do not get a neck cramp by only looking up; check below your feet for tracks of turkeys, skunks, and deer.
 Come take the nature walk to complete your Second Class requirement or just for fun.
 Do not miss out being 8,000 feet in the air with us.

-This area offers the Pioneering, Orienteering, Wilderness Survival, Camping, Geocaching, and First Aid merit badges as well as instruction for Tenderfoot to First Class rank requirements.
+This area offers the Pioneering, Search and Rescue, Wilderness Survival, Camping, Geocaching, and First Aid merit badges as well as instruction for Tenderfoot to First Class rank requirements.
 Our multiple camp orienteering “night-eye” courses are also based out of this area.
 This also includes our premier “Trail to First Class” program for newer scouts.

-STEM focuses on merit badges such as Computers, Photography and Space Exploration.
+STEM focuses on merit badges such as Chess, Digital Technology, Drafting, Mining and Society and two of the BSA NOVA Awards.
 All the technology will be provided at little to no cost to the participants.

-For artistic and relaxation pursuits, Scouts may spend their time in the Handicraft area to learn skills such as Art, Basketry, Wood Carving, Leatherwork, Music, and Indian Lore.
+For artistic and relaxation pursuits, Scouts may spend their time in the Handicraft area to learn skills such as Art, Basketry, Wood Carving and Leatherwork merit badges.